Hey!

-Beyond academia, I am passionate about science communication and informal education.
-I took a leading role in the organisation of national physics competitions Výfuk and Náboj Junior and was active in the Slovak physics olympiad commitee.
-Hundreds of intriguing problems that appeared in these competitions are published in two books I co-auhored.
+Outside the lab, I am passionate about sharing the excitement of science.
+During my time at Charles University, I helped lead national physics and math competitions Výfuk and Náboj Junior.
+Many of the intriguing problems that appeared in these competitions are now published in two books I co-authored.

-Nowadays, I am leading a large public engagement project that resulted in the development of Photon Bricks, a hands-on laser interferometer made of LEGO bricks.
+I am currently leading the development of Photon Bricks, a hands-on laser interferometer built from LEGO bricks that makes cutting-edge physics playful and accessible.

 I was born in 1994 in Trenčín, Slovakia.